iris-hep/iris-hep.github.io/.github/CONTRIBUTING.md

 ### Simple PRs

 Many simple PRs can be done just using the web editor.
-[Addign a new team member, a new presentation](https://iris-hep.org/docs/newteammember), or [a new publication](https://iris-hep.org/docs/add_publication) is easy.
-You might even be able to [add a news post](https://iris-hep.org/docs/add_news) or [a project page](https://iris-hep.org/docs) without setting up a Ruby environement!
+[Adding a new team member, a new presentation](https://iris-hep.org/docs/newteammember), or [a new publication](https://iris-hep.org/docs/add_publication) is easy.
+You might even be able to [add a news post](https://iris-hep.org/docs/add_news) or [a project page](https://iris-hep.org/docs) without setting up a Ruby environment!

 ### Development